About the Project

 Download PDFs and JPGs

-- EXHIBIT HANDOUT - Includes "What If?" ( background of the project), Expectations and Surprises along the way, Myths about Mental Illness and Violence, and What Can You Do?
+- EXHIBIT HANDOUT (low resolution) - Includes "What If?" (background of the project), Expectations and Surprises along the way, Myths about Mental Illness and Violence, and What Can You Do?
 Intended to be printed double-sided on single sheet of 8.5x11 paper.
 (Low resolution file–not for commercial printing.
 Contact me if you need the high resolution version.)

 - ARTIST RESUME